Possible Hepatitis A Exposure at Indianapolis Restaurant

-(Indianapolis) – The Marion County Public Health Department reports that customers of an Indianapolis restaurant may have been exposed to Hepatitis A.
+Indianapolis – The Marion County Public Health Department reports that recent customers of Burger King at 3311 S. Kentucky Ave. in Indianapolis, near the intersection of Kentucky Avenue and Mann Road, may have been exposed to hepatitis A.

-Hepatitis A is caused by a virus that inflames the liver is spread via fecal-oral transmission.
+Hepatitis A is caused by a virus that inflames the liver and is spread by fecal-oral transmission.

-The Marion County Health Department encourages all individuals to watch for signs and symptoms of Hepatitis A and contact their health care provider immediately if any symptoms are present.
+Those who ate at the restaurant prior to Jan.
+21, 2019 should monitor for any signs or symptoms of hepatitis A and contact their health care provider immediately if any symptoms are present.
+These include:

 # # #